Sevodric/gclone/README.md

 ```

 ## Usage
-The basic command to clone https://github.com/user/repo would be:
+The basic command to clone one or more repositories would be:
 ```
-$ rlcone user/repo
+$ rlcone user/repo other_user/other_repo
 ```

 Alternatively, a default GitHub ID may be set up using: